nextcloud/documentation/developer_manual/design/navigation.rst

     <li class="app-navigation-entry-utils-counter">1</li>

 The count should be limitted to 999 and turn to 999+ if any higher number is given.
-If AngularJS is used the following filter can be used to get the correct behaviour:
+If AngularJS is used the following filter can be used to get the correct behavior:

 .. code-block:: js